darwinia-network/node-liveness-probe/README.md

 Notice that the actual `livenessProbe` field is set on the node container.
 This way, Kubernetes restarts darwinia node instead of node-liveness-probe when the probe fails.
 The liveness probe sidecar container only provides the HTTP endpoint for the probe and does not contain livenessProbe section by itself.

+It is recommended to increase the option `--timeout` and Pod spec `.containers.*.livenessProbe.timeoutSeconds` a bit (e.g. 3 seconds), if you have a heavy load on your node, since the probe process involves multiple RPC calls.

+## Configuration

 To get the full list of configurable options, please use `--help`:

 ```bash
 docker run --rm -it quay.io/darwinia-network/node-liveness-probe:VERSION --help
 ```

+## Compatibility

+The node liveness probe should be compatible with nodes of other Substrate-based chains, such as Polkadot and Kusama, although that hasn't been well tested.
+Please consider submitting an issue if you're experiencing any problem with these nodes to help us improve the compatibilities.

 ## Special Thanks